30% OFF Tempcover fee in our app

 However, it is advised that you take precaution and can be certain you can afford to pay out in the event of an accident.

-1. Avoid modifying your vehicle
+Avoid modifying your vehicle

 Adding mods to your car – such as alloy wheels and body kits – may give your car a ‘cooler’ appearance, but adding personal modifications are known to increase insurance premiums drastically.
 These changes are often associated with drivers looking to drive at higher speeds, and therefore are deemed as higher risks.

 If you are still not put off from adding modifications to your car, then you should at least consider replacing the parts with cheaper ones.
 Adding expensive body parts will result in your premiums being higher.
+Also note that you have to declare any modifications to your insurer.

 Find out how we can help you